browserengineering/book/book/accessibility.md

 how accessibility actually works in a browser.
 So let's do it![^os-pain]

-[^why-diff]: I think the reason is mainly historical, in that accessibilty APIs and screen readers evolved first with operating systems, and before/in parallel with the development of browsers.
+[^why-diff]: I think the reason is mainly historical, in that accessibility APIs and screen readers evolved first with operating systems, and before/in parallel with the development of browsers.
 These days, browsers are by far the most important app many users interact with (especially on desktop computers),